bdadam/continuous-journey-as24/markdown.md

 - ... ca. 30 independent teams
 - ... uncountable micro services and projects
-- ... polyglot architecture (Node.js, Scala, JVM, static pages) embracing the cloud
+- ... polyglot architecture (Node.js, Scala, JVM, static pages)
 - ... teams are responsible for their infrastructure + code + features
 - ... teams release independently of other teams
+- ... in the cloud

 ???